-- (1) An applicant proposing to co-locate on an existing structure that is not a telecommunications structure shall be required to submit to the Planning Board: - (a) a completed application; - (b) documentation of intent from the owner of the existing facility to all shared use; - (c) a site plan showing all existing and proposed structures and improvements including antennae, roads, buildings, guy wires and anchors, parking and landscaping, including grading plans for new facilities and roads.
-Any methods used to conceal the modification of the existing facility shall be indicated on the site plan. - (d) an engineer's report certifying that the proposed shared use will not diminish the structural integrity and safety of the existing tall structure, and explaining what modifications, if any, will be required in order to certify the above; - (e) a completed short Environmental Assessment Form (EAF); and - (f) a copy of its Federal Communications Commission (FCC) license. - (2) Shared Usage of an Existing Tower Site.
-Where shared use of existing tall structures, and existing or approved towers, is found to be impractical, the applicant shall investigate shared usage of an existing tower site for its ability to accommodate a new tower and accessory uses. - (3) New Towers: Future Shared Use.
+- b. b. documentation of intent from the owner of the existing facility to all shared use; - c. e. a site plan showing all existing and proposed structures and improvements including antennae, roads, buildings, guy wires and anchors, parking and landscaping, including grading plans for new facilities and roads.
+Any methods used to conceal the modification of the existing facility shall be indicated on the site plan. - d. d. an engineer's report certifying that the proposed shared use will not diminish the structural integrity and safety of the existing tall structure, and explaining what modifications, if any, will be required in order to certify the above; - e. e. a completed short Environmental Assessment Form (EAF); and - f. f. a copy of its Federal Communications Commission (FCC) license. - (2)2.
+Shared Usage of an Existing Tower Site.
+Where shared use of existing tall structures, and existing or approved towers, is found to be impractical, the applicant shall investigate shared usage of an existing tower site for its ability to accommodate a new tower and accessory uses. - (3)3.
+New Towers: Future Shared Use.
 The applicant shall design a proposed new telecommunications tower to accommodate future demand for reception and transmitting facilities.
 The applicant shall submit to the Planning Board a letter of intent committing the owner of the proposed new tower, and his/her successors in interest, to negotiate in good faith for shared use of the proposed tower by other telecommunications providers in the future.
-This letter shall be filed with the Building Inspector prior to issuance of a building permit.
+This letter shall be filed with the Code Enforcement OfficerBuilding Inspector prior to issuance of a building permit.
 Failure to abide by the conditions outlined in the letter may be grounds for revocation of the permit.
-The letter shall commit the new tower owner and his/her successors in interest to:

-- (a) Respond within 90 days to a request for information from a potential shared-use applicant. - (b) Negotiate in good faith concerning future requests for shared use of a new tower by other telecommunications providers. - (c) Allow shared use of the new tower if another telecommunications provider agrees in writing to pay reasonable charges.
-The charge may include, but is not limited to, appropriate share of the cost of site selection, planning, project administration, land costs, site design, construction and maintenance financing, return on equity, and depreciation, and all of the costs of adapting the tower or equipment to accommodate a shared user without causing electromagnetic interference.

-G. Retention of Expert Assistance and Reimbursement to the Town.

-- (1) The Planning Board may retain consultants and/or experts necessary to assist the Town in reviewing and evaluating the Application, including the construction and modification of the site, once permitted, and any requests for Re-certification. - (2) An Applicant shall deposit with the Planning Board funds sufficient to reimburse the Town for all reasonable costs of consultant and expert evaluation and consultation to the Town in connection with the review of any Application including the construction and modification of the site, once permitted.
+The letter shall commit the new tower owner and his/her successors in interest to: - (a)a.
+Respond within 90 days to a request for information from a potential shared-use applicant. - (b)b.
+Negotiate in good faith concerning future requests for shared use of a new tower by other telecommunications providers. - (c)e.
+Allow shared use of the new tower if another telecommunications provider agrees in writing to pay reasonable charges.
+The charge may include, but is not limited to, appropriate share of the cost of site selection, planning, project administration, land costs, site design, construction and maintenance financing, return on equity, and depreciation, and all of the costs of adapting the tower or equipment to accommodate a shared user without causing electromagnetic interference. - G. Retention of Expert Assistance and Reimbursement to the Town. - (1)1.
+The Planning Board may retain consultants and/or experts necessary to assist the Town in reviewing and evaluating the Application, including the construction and modification of the site, once permitted, and any requests for Re-certification. - (2)2.
+An Applicant shall deposit with the Planning Board funds sufficient to reimburse the Town for all reasonable costs of consultant and expert evaluation and consultation to the Town in connection with the review of any Application including the construction and modification of the site, once permitted.